 There’s only one shape whose every point is equally spaced from its center.
 Circles are special, and it’s no surprise humanity has adopted them as symbols of unity and wholeness.
 At Grammarly, Circles are employee resource groups (ERG) dedicated to promoting workplace community and inclusivity.
-Our Circles include Women at Grammarly, Pride, Parents, Black Ink, Mi Gente Latina, and Asian Pacific Islander.
+Our Circles include Women at Grammarly, Pride, Parents, Black Ink, Mi Gente Latina, Jewish, and Asian Pacific Islander.
 The program is one of the many ways we work to create an environment that enables people to bring their full selves to Grammarly.

 How do Circles work?

 The mission of Circles is to celebrate our company’s diversity and foster a sense of belonging for team members of all identities.
 Since Grammarly team members come from a variety of backgrounds, including many that have been historically underrepresented in the broader tech industry, Circles provide a forum for community members to support each other and share experiences.

 Circles regularly host events, like just-for-fun coffee tastings, workshops focused on financial literacy, and serious discussions about community issues.
 Often, a Circle event will be open to everyone at Grammarly who’s interested, serving as a way for other team members to engage more deeply with a community and learn something new.
 Circles occasionally organize events that cater to people who identify with the Circle’s focus, providing them with a secure community space.

 The program plays a significant role in our remote-first hybrid model.
 Circles present engagement opportunities both in our physical hubs and in virtual spaces.
 We believe Circles foster a sense of connection that complements remote-first work by re-creating the feelings of valuable hallway conversations and lunchtime exchanges among communities with shared values.